Opal (Doodhiya Patthar) Buying Guide: Price by Fire, Hydrophane Care, Doublets

-Opal, the queen of gemstones, is a world of color captured in a single stone.
-Known in India as Doodhiya Patthar, its mesmerizing “play-of-color”—a dazzling dance of rainbow flashes—makes it one of the most unique and sought-after gems.
-Valued as a symbol of hope, creativity, and passion, buying a genuine Opal requires a special understanding of its unique characteristics.
-This expert guide provides in-depth knowledge on how to evaluate its quality, understand its varieties, and buy an authentic Opal stone with complete confidence.
+Opal, the queen of gemstones, is a breathtaking universe of color captured in a single stone.
+Known in India as Doodhiya Patthar, its mesmerizing “play-of-color”—a dazzling dance of shifting rainbow flashes—makes it one of the most unique and sought-after gems.
+Valued in Vedic astrology as the primary substitute for Diamond to strengthen Venus (Shukra), buying a genuine Opal requires deep understanding.
+This expert guide details the scientific physics of its fire, differences between Australian and Ethiopian varieties, identification of doublets/synthetic fakes, 2026 pricing in India, and astrological wearing rules.

 A stunning, high-quality Opal gemstone showcasing its vibrant play-of-color.